Key Takeaways

 Configure Approval Workflows

 Email-based approvals are the silent killer of invoice cycle time.
+Best-in-Class AP teams achieve 49.2% touchless processing [Ardent Partners 2025].
 Automated routing with escalation ensures invoices don't stall.

 Workflow design: